dart-lang/sdk/runtime/docs/gc.md

 * `container` is the same object as `value`.
 The GC never needs to retain an additional object if it sees a self-reference, so ignoring a self-reference cannot cause us to free a reachable object.
 * `container` is known to be a new object or known to be an old object that is in the remembered set and is marked if marking is in progress.

 We can know that `container` meets the last property if `container` is the result of an allocation (instead of a heap load), and there is no instruction that can trigger a GC between the allocation and the store.
-This is because the allocation stubs ensure the result of AllocateObject is either a new-space object (common case, bump pointer allocation succeeds), or has been pre-emptively added to the remembered set and marking worklist (uncommon case, entered runtime to allocate object, possibly triggering GC).
+This is because the allocation stubs ensure the result of AllocateObject is either a new-space object (common case, bump pointer allocation succeeds), or has been preemptively added to the remembered set and marking worklist (uncommon case, entered runtime to allocate object, possibly triggering GC).

 ```
 container <- AllocateObject